Neural timescales from a computational perspective: Discussion

-This work was supported by the German Research Foundation (DFG) through Germany’s Excellence Strategy (EXC-Number 2064/1, PN 390727645) (RZ, JHM, RG) and SFB1233 (PN 276693517) (JHM), the German Federal Ministry of Education and Research (Tübingen AI Center, FKZ: 01IS18039) (AL, JHM, RG), the Sofja Kovalevskaja Award from the Alexander von Humboldt Foundation endowed by the Federal Ministry of Education and Research (RZ, AL), the European Union (ERC, ``DeepCoMechTome'', ref.
-101089288) (JHM), the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No.~101030918 (AutoMIND) (RG).
+This work was supported by the German Research Foundation (DFG) through Germany’s Excellence Strategy (EXC-Number 2064/1, PN 390727645) (RZ, JHM, RG) and SFB1233 (PN 276693517) (JHM), the Sofja Kovalevskaja Award from the Alexander von Humboldt Foundation endowed by the Federal Ministry of Education and Research (RZ, AL), the Max Planck Society (RZ), the European Union (ERC, ``DeepCoMechTome'', ref.
+101089288) (JHM), the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No.~101030918 (AutoMIND) (RG) and an add-on fellowship from the Joachim Herz Foundation (RZ).

-The authors thank Ana Manea and Jan Zimmermann for providing the timescales of fMRI data (\fig\ref{fig:mod_meth}a), Bradley Voytek and the speakers and participants of the Cosyne 2022 workshop on \href{https://www.rdgao.com/blog/2022/03/28/}{``Mechanisms, functions, and methods for diversity of neuronal and network timescales"} for valuable discussions, and \href{https://scidraw.io/}{Scidraw}, \href{https://en.wikipedia.org/wiki/Dopaminergic_pathways#/media/File:Dopaminergic_pathways.svg}{Wikipedia} and Pixel perfect from \href{https://www.flaticon.com/}{Flaticon} for providing the basis icons for some of the illustrations.
+We thank Ana Manea and Jan Zimmermann for providing the timescales of fMRI data (\fig\ref{fig:exp_data}a), Mattia Chini, Bradley Voytek, and the speakers and participants of the Cosyne 2022 workshop on \href{https://www.rdgao.com/blog/2022/03/28/}{``Mechanisms, functions, and methods for diversity of neuronal and network timescales"} for discussions.